Lognam-Huang/RL-AERPAW-DT/README.md

 ### Digital Twin as a Tool: Generating Radio Map Data

-This section shows how to use the framework to generate radio map data (e.g., path gain, RSS, SINR) with Sionna-RT.
+This section shows how to use this framework to generate radio map data (e.g., including path gain, RSS, SINR).

 > **Note**: If you encounter dependency errors when installing packages (especially `MarkupSafe` / `Jinja2`), you may need to manually install compatible versions before installing the full requirements:
 > ```bash